diegonavarroq/Journal/Week16.md

 - Propose a quick solution and later you see what improvements you can make.
 - If possible test your solution.
 - The most important thing BE CONFIDENT.

+I also learned how to use a new data structure called HashMap, this consists of an ordinary array combined with a hash function.
+A hash function receives a data of any type and returns a number, this number will be the index in which it will be stored inside the array.
+This means that this structure is of the key-value type, you give the hash function the key and it returns the index of the value in the array, so access is instantaneous.